-Check the Iowa Central Web Site for the current course listing and for the BIT Center hours.
+Check the lowa Central Web Site for the current course listing and for the $\ensuremath{\mathsf{BIT}}$ Center hours.

 Continuing Education

 General adult courses can be customized to meet the needs of small groups of individuals to best serve a particular area of interest.
 This category includes many hobby, craft and recreational courses as well as a wide variety of general knowledge courses.